Penetration test

-A penetration test, colloquially known as a pentest, is an authorized simulated cyberattack on a computer system, performed to evaluate the security of the system.
+A penetration test, colloquially known as a pentest, is an authorized simulated cyberattack on a computer system, performed live to evaluate the security of the system.
 The test is performed to identify weaknesses (or vulnerabilities), including the potential for unauthorized parties to gain access to the system's features and data, as well as strengths, enabling a full risk assessment to be completed.

 The process typically identifies the target systems and a particular goal, then reviews available information and undertakes various means to attain that goal.
 A penetration test target may be a white box (about which background and system information are provided in advance to the tester) or a black box (about which only basic information other than the company name is provided).
 A gray box penetration test is a combination of the two (where limited knowledge of the target is shared with the auditor).
 There are different types of penetration testing, depending on the goal of the organization which include: Network (external and internal), Wireless, Web Application, Social Engineering, and Remediation Verification.
 A penetration test can help identify a system's vulnerabilities to attack and estimate how vulnerable it is.

 The UK National Cyber Security Center describes penetration testing as: "A method for gaining assurance in the security of an IT system by attempting to breach some or all of that system's security, using the same tools and techniques as an adversary might."
 Penetration tests are a component of a full security audit.
 For example, the Payment Card Industry Data Security Standard requires penetration testing on a regular schedule, and after system changes.
 Penetration testing also can support risk assessments as outlined in the NIST Risk Management Framework SP 800-53.

 Several standard frameworks and methodologies exist for conducting penetration tests.
 These include the Open Source Security Testing Methodology Manual (OSSTMM), the Penetration Testing Execution Standard (PTES), the NIST Special Publication 800-115, the Information System Security Assessment Framework (ISSAF) and the OWASP Testing Guide.
 CREST, a not for profit professional body for the technical cyber security industry, provides its CREST Defensible Penetration Test standard that provides the industry with guidance for commercially reasonable assurance activity when carrying out penetration tests.

-Even more recently a common pen testing tool called a flipper was used to hack the MGM casinos in 2023 by a group called Scattered Spiders showing the versatility and power of some of the tools of the trade.
+Since 2017 the terms Penetration Testing as a Service (PTaaS) has become popular.
+This involves using a platform to invoke a test as an alternative to using consultants.